 4. Make your mailing list forms ‘honest’

-The opt-in mechanism on your forms should be highly ‘active’ — the user must always be aware of when they are signing up to a mailing list.
-Sneaky tricks like pre-populated tickboxes are a no-no, for example.
+- The opt-in mechanism on your forms should be highly ‘active’ — the user must always be aware of when they are signing up to a mailing list.
+Sneaky tricks like pre-populated tickboxes are generally a no-no, for example.

-If you intend to use your mailing list for a variety of different purposes or processing types, you should use checkboxes to allow users to sign up to to these (for example, if you are using a mailing list to send people information about two very different services, you should provide checkboxes which allow your site visitors to select which one to receive e-newsletters about).
+- If you intend to use your mailing list for a variety of different purposes or processing types, you should use checkboxes to allow users to sign up to to these (for example, if you are using a mailing list to send people information about two very different services, you should provide checkboxes which allow your site visitors to select which one to receive e-newsletters about).

-If you offer online services directly to children, forms should have age-verification measures (and relevant parental-consent measures) in place.
+- If you offer online services directly to children, forms should have age-verification measures (and relevant parental-consent measures) in place.

 The ‘active opt-in’ bit is usually the issue that causes the most confusion amongst site owners — many take this to mean that every form has to have a checkbox.

 However, my understanding is that for standalone mailing list forms — i.e., forms that are exclusively used to add people to a mailing list — a button is sufficient, so long as the context makes it very clear that by clicking the button you are signing up to a list.

-5. Send form data somewhere safe
+5. Send your form data somewhere very safe

 If you’re using forms to capture data on Squarespace, you need to make sure that they are sending the data somewhere where it will be stored securely.